CognitiveGear/AdventOfCode-Kotlin/README.md

 My attempt at the [Advent of Code][aoc] in Kotlin using Jetbrain's [Advent of Code Kotlin Template][template].

-If you're running it in IntelliJ, set up the run configuration to be that day's package, or won't work.
+Run configurations are stored in .run which should be detected by IntelliJ, otherwise you'll have to correctly set up the working directory for each day yourself.

 [aoc]: https://adventofcode.com
 [template]: https://github.com/kotlin-hands-on/advent-of-code-kotlin-template